-Typical topics of discussion and reflection include differences between American and Vietnamese culture, how to serve as guests in a country humbly and ethically, how to effectively connect with children and deal with specific classroom challenges, the dynamics of living and working with people in a different culture, and what the experience of living in Vietnam and the relationships with the kids and Vietnamese college students is helping us notice about ourselves and the United States.
+Typical topics of discussion and reflection include differences between American and Vietnamese culture, how to serve as guests in a country humbly and ethically, how to effectively connect with children and deal with specific classroom challenges, the dynamics of living and working with people in a different culture, and what the experience of living in Vietnam and the relationships with the kids and Vietnamese college students are helping us notice about ourselves and the United States.

 While focusing on service and long lasting positive results in the kids, the program is also designed to maximize the immersion of the participants in a fully Vietnamese context.
 Living, eating, and working with Vietnamese college students, as well as spending the days closely involved with the kids, provide an invaluable opportunity to learn on a daily basis through these new friendships.

 In addition, participants will spend a day upon arrival touring Ho Chi Minh City, formerly known as Saigon.
 The largest city in the country, it is the buzzing economic hub of Vietnam.
 The group will visit a local produce market, the War Museum, some of the remaining French colonial buildings, and a handicrafts market, while trying their first phở, iced milk coffee, and fresh fruit smoothies.

 The group will also travel together on the two weekends during the camp, one to experience Cần Thơ City, which many of the Vietnamese college students come from, and the other to stay on a large island in the Mekong River, learning more about Vietnamese culture and way of life.
 These weekend trips provide a chance to recharge, experience different aspects of Vietnamese life than those experienced at camp, and bond as a team.
 It is often possible to visit the home university of some of the Vietnamese participants.
 Another highlight that participants treasure, is a visit to one or two of the kids’ homes at the end of the program.